tsnellgrove/dark_castle3/dc3/doc.md

 Implementation Detail:
 map_lst is stored in GameState (rather than being a constant declared in the class) to allow for major terrain changes.
 For example, after a major cave-in the room description might change dramatically and three new passages might open up.
 One could make all these updates to the original room - but it would be far easier just to redirect to a new room.
 The most famous example of this behavior is the magic pencil used at the end of The Lurking Horror / Enchanter.

+map_class_def() is also the home for any method that requires searching the entire map for an object.
+There are several search methods but get_hero_rm() is the most commonly used.
+Before becomeing gs.io.get_hero_rm() this method was previously gs.get_room().
+It's only purpose is to search the map for hero (i.e. Burt) and return the room that he resides in.
+This generates a lot of extra work since it needs to be run nearly every 'turn' and and could very easily be cached.
+This is similar to the situation with searching for objects that don't know what container they're in - but is by far the most common case.
+My thinking is to start of with a data normalization approach... and then de-normalizer (i.e. cache) for performance purposes down the road.
+So likely, hero_rm will eventually become an attribute of map.

 Historic Note:
 Before refactoring, map_dict was an attribute of GameState and was a dictionary-of-dictionaries that was keyed off room and direction and returned next_room ast a value.
 Room.floor_lst contained doors and Room had an attribute, door_dict, that was keyed off direction and returned a door as its value.